Battered woman syndrome

+The condition was first researched extensively by Lenore E. Walker, who used Martin Seligman's learned helplessness theory to explain why women stayed in relationships with abusive men.
+Victims may exhibit a range of behaviors, including self-isolation, suicidal thoughts, and substance abuse, and signs of physical injury or illness, such as bruises, broken bones, or chronic fatigue.
+It may be diagnosed as a subcategory of post-traumatic stress disorder (PTSD).

 The condition is the basis for the battered woman legal defense that has been used in cases of physically and psychologically abused women who have killed their male partners.
-The condition was first researched extensively by Lenore E. Walker, who used Martin Seligman's learned helplessness theory to explain why women stayed in relationships with abusive men.

-Although the diagnosis has mainly centered on women, it has occasionally been applied to men when employing the term battered person syndrome, especially as part of a legal defense.
-It is similar to an insanity plea and has been criticized by survivor advocates as being outdated terminology not used outside of courts.
-But, because courts are slow to change, many are stuck with using it as a way to introduce specific evidence.
-The newer term used among advocates and outside of the courts is criminalized survivor.
+As a legal defense, it may be incorporated in defenses such as self defense-, provocation-, and insanity-based defenses.

+The term "battered woman syndrome" has been criticized by some survivor advocates as being outdated terminology not used outside of courts.

 Concept and terminology

 In 1979, Lenore E. Walker proposed the concept of battered woman syndrome (BWS).
 She described it as consisting "of the pattern of the signs and symptoms that have been found to occur after a woman has been physically, sexually, and/or psychologically abused in an intimate relationship, when the partner (usually, but not always a man) exerted power and control over the woman to coerce her into doing whatever he wanted, without regard for her rights or feelings."

 Walker stated, "As there are significant differences between the theory underlying the construct of BWS, and to date there are no empirically supported data, it has not yet been applied to men.
 Therefore, the term used is BWS rather than a gender-neutral battered person syndrome (BPS) or even battered man syndrome (BMS).
 Of course, men are abused by women, but the psychological impact on the man does not appear to be consistent with trauma in most cases."

 Occasionally, the term battered person syndrome has been used to apply to men, especially as part of a legal defense.
 Author John Hamel stated that although the term BWS has been replaced with battered person's syndrome in some legal circles, "and sounds more politically neutral, the new term does not improve on the former in providing a unitary syndrome, and does not account for the characteristics unique to male victimization."

 It was estimated that in 2010, "roughly one woman" is "battered every seven seconds.
-It is estimated that one of every four American women will be physically or sexually abused by an intimate during her lifetime."
+It is estimated that one of every four American women will be physically or sexually abused by an intimate partner during her lifetime."